bkantiques/health-tracker/README.md

 ## Usage

-You can run 'grunt watchSync' in the root directory to start a local server.
+You can run `grunt watchSync` in the root directory to start a local server.
 Your port number will be displayed in node, then to view the src version of the app, you can navigate in the browser to `localhost:[port number]/src/` or to view the fully built version, go to `localhost:[port number]/dist/`.